Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 ![](./images/Terminal.png)
 <br/>

-Use the email address and password you use to log into your noip.com account.
+Use the email address and password you used to register for noip.com to log in.
 Leave the update interval at 30.
 select N for running command during update.
 Enter email address.